Get insider access

 Minimum Brightness

-These measurements were taken after calibration, in the 'Gamer 1' Picture Mode, with the backlight at max.
-The peak brightness can change depending on which mode you're using.
+These measurements were taken after calibration in the 'Gamer 1' Game Mode, with the backlight at max.

 7.1